tintofobsession/tintofobsession.github.io/_posts/2017-06-05-deciem-haul.markdown

 NIOD LIP BIO-LIPID CONCENTRATE - I heard about this non-invasive lip plumping alternative to lip fillers and I am super intrigued to find out how well it works - £38
 ![resize](img/DeciemHaul-05-06-2017/IMG_6552.JPG)

 So overall I do think I bought a fair few things which did leave a massive dent in my poor student wallet but don't hauls always do?
 Aren't they always worth it in the end?
+Let me know your thoughts and comments by email or DM me on Instagram!
+I really hope to hear from you guys.
+Also stay tuned for my future posts, I intend to post regularly!

+I have built this website on my own so please be kind and let me know if something is wrong.

+Here is the Deciem website for those who are interested in further reading/ information: http://deciem.com/